jordantommartin/FIEAGameEngine/README.md

 # FIEAGameEngine
 Source code for the custom game engine I developed at FIEA and used to create Super Paul Box.
-* Source files can be found in the Library.Shared directory.
+* Source files can be found in the source/Library.Shared directory.
-* Test files can be found in the UnitTest.Desktop directory.
+* Test files can be found in the source/UnitTest.Library.Desktop directory.